1d3n/1d3n/README.md

 # 💫About Me :
 👋Helo wolrd, im iden - nguyễn trung kiên

-🏫Im currently studying in fpt university
+🏫Im currently studying in fpt university, my major is information security and I am looking for some job opportunities in the security field.

 ## 🌐Socials